dotnet/maui/.github/PULL_REQUEST_TEMPLATE.md

 - Adds `Thickness Padding { get; }` to the `ILabel` interface
 - Adds Padding property map to LabelHandler
-- Adds Padding mapping methods to LabelHandler for Android and iOS
+- Adds Padding mapping methods to LabelHandler for WinUi, Android, and iOS
 - Adds extension methods to apply Padding on WinUI/Android/iOS
 - Adds UILabel subclass MauiLabel (to support Padding, since UILabel doesn't by default)
-- Adds DeviceTests for initial Padding values on WinUI, iOS and Android
+- Adds DeviceTests for initial Padding values on WinUI, iOS, and Android

  -->